PROJECT: Training and capacity building for negotiators

 Project Reference: ADGL-0016

-The objective of the programme of training will be to enhance and strengthen the skills and knowledge of climate change negotiators so that they are better able to navigate international climate change processes and positively influence the outcomes of the climate change negotiations.
+The objective of the programme of training was to enhance and strengthen the skills and knowledge of climate change negotiators so that they are better able to navigate international climate change processes and positively influence the outcomes of the climate change negotiations.

-Specifically the overall objectives of this project will be to:
+Specifically the overall objectives of this project were to:

 - Support negotiators to better navigate international climate change processes, in particular the UNFCCC, and enhance and strengthen their participation, preparation and engagement in climate change negotiations.